co-cddo/open-standards/docs/_meetings/2015‐04‐27-open-standards-board.md

 ## Discussion topic 2: understanding government documents challenge

 Nicholas Oughtibridge presented this suggested challenge to the Board.
 Nicholas highlighted that this was to seek feedback before the challenge progresses.
-A previous challenge on this topic had reached proposal stage and was discussed at the [[Open Standards Board in 2013]].
+A previous challenge on this topic had reached proposal stage and was discussed at the [Open Standards Board in 2013](2013-05-09-open-standards-board).
 The Board had requested that work was needed on the scope and user needs of the challenge and that a new proposal would be required based on a redefined challenge.

 Nicholas explained the new suggested challenge was for lightweight metadata to allow decisions to be made on content, importance and security classification.
 Nicholas stated that in his view it should go through the triage panel again.